sergiodxa/makesh/readme.md

 If the application already exists this command will move the existent application to a legacy folder inside the application folder.

+If the defined framework is not supported or is invalid the console show an error.

 ## Tests
 To run test you need to write in the terminal: